 Whether you want to learn how to ride horses or simply soak up the friendly atmosphere, you’ve come to the right place.

 Ascend is also a great place for group events and camping, with enjoyable activities such as archery, a ropes course, bubble soccer, and much more!

 Make sure to book in advance for any activity or event.

 12 – Glide through colorful streets on a segway tour

 Forget walking!
 One of the most efficient (and fun) ways to explore the city is on two wheels, Segway style!

 Led by knowledgable locals, segway tours — which run 5-6 times per day — zip past popular sites like Dealey Plaza, Thanksgiving Square, the location of JFK’s assassination, and a plethora of historical landmarks.

 13 – Check out the Museum of Biblical Art

-As the name suggests, this popular attraction is a treasure trove for all things related to ancient Bibliology — you’ll uncover artifacts focused on the Old Testament, Judaic-themed ritual objects, historic sculptures, and plenty more.
+As the name suggests, the Museum of Biblical Art is a popular attraction and a treasure trove for all things related to ancient Bibliology — you’ll uncover artifacts focused on the Old Testament, Judaic-themed ritual objects, historic sculptures, and plenty more.